Repeating successful direct mail campaigns is never a problem, just as long as you transform and tweak slightly beforehand.

 By combining several customer relationship management methods with clever, informative and meaningful marketing, you can ensure that the customer will want to receive your mail.

 The human brain is programmed to be comfortable around anything we recognise.

-Customers respond better to marketing messages from brands that they have a strong awareness of.
+Customers respond better to marketing messages from brands they are strongly aware of.

-As repetition has been proven to be a success within direct mail, you could opt to send the same mailshot repeatedly over time to the same database.
+As repetition has been proven to be a success within direct mail, you could send the same mailshot repeatedly over time to the same database.